FrostBiil/Programmering.B/README.md

 The architecture of this repository is meticulously structured, offering seamless navigation through diverse projects.
 Each individual project finds its abode within an exclusive enclave, complete with an elaborate README file expounding upon the project's essence, objectives, and the technological substratum employed.

 ### Avenues of Communication
 Engagement with fellow programmers, developers, and enthusiasts is warmly encouraged and anticipated!
-The means to initiate correspondence is facilitated through electronic mail at matthias.frost@example.com or through the establishment of a connection on LinkedIn here.
+The means to initiate correspondence is facilitated through electronic mail at MatthiasFrostBiil@gmail.com or through the establishment of a connection on LinkedIn [here](https://www.linkedin.com/in/matthias-frost-biil-a1469a198/).

 The sojourn embarked upon in this coding escapade is punctuated by gratitude for your presence.
 Let our collective ardor for coding excellence kindle an exceptional journey as we endeavor to render each project a magnum opus.